gautierdag/arvix-survey/README.md

 ## Some future todos

-- [ ] push to Smithery
 - [ ] improve test coverage
 - [ ] add more `.bbl` files to tests
 - [ ] improve the MCP docs for the tool
-- [ ] add a CLI binding to run directly with uvx

 ## Installation